 On a very basic level, micro influencers are a social media presence who has 10,000 to 100,000 followers.
 They are also usually defined as having higher audience engagement rates than macro-influencers.

-Because of their smaller following, this means that micro influencers are still able to develop personal relationships with their followers, and their followers are genuinely interested in and trust their content.
+Because of their smaller following, micro influencers are still able to develop personal relationships with their followers, and their followers are genuinely interested in and trust their content.

 Some benefits of collaborating with micro influencers are: